grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=46 (0x2E) - Start of record
-    VSCP_TYPE_INFORMATION_START_OF_RECORD
-This event is used to mark the start of a multi-frame data transfer.
+    VSCP_TYPE_INFORMATION_START_OF_RECORDThis event is used to mark the start of a multi-frame data transfer.
 This can typically be a GPS received which sends a train of events from one GPS record.
 The index byte can be used to distinguish record between each other.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |